aorborc/vertex-file-processor/README.md

 - Vertex AI location & model:
   - Set `VERTEX_LOCATION` to a supported region (e.g., `us-central1`).
-  - Default model is `gemini-2.5-pro`; the code automatically falls back to `gemini-2.5-flash` then `gemini-2.0-flash-001` if a model isn’t available in your project/region.
+  - Default model is `gemini-2.5-flash`; the code automatically falls back to `gemini-2.5-pro`, `gemini-2.0-flash-001`, then legacy models if a model isn’t available in your project/region.
   - You can override with `VERTEX_MODEL` to pin a specific model.
   - Input mode: set `VERTEX_INPUT=inline` to bypass Vertex’s GCS read requirement (handy while service agents are provisioning).
 Default is `gcs`.